will62794/mongo-repl-tla-models/README.md

 ## Model Checking Statistics

 The models have been run on a 2015 Macbook Pro and also on a 12-core Ubuntu 16.10 workstation.
 If you have the TLA+ tools installed you can run them all by running the `checkall.sh` script.
 Below are the various statistics for each model checking run.
 You can produce the output below by running the `report.sh` script after you have checked some models.
+You can also download and install the TLA+ tools locally by running `source setup_tlc.sh`.

 ### 2015 Macbook Pro, 3.1 GHz Intel Core i7, 16 GB 1867 MHz DDR3, 3 TLC workers